 OS Map reference: NZ92060376

 The three stones that make up the Ramsdale circle stand just over two miles from Robin Hood's Bay and on a clear day the fine views eastward towards the sea provide a fairly persuasive reason as to why this site was chosen to erect the stones as well as the round barrows located a short distance to the west.
 It is not recorded if there were more than three stones here but it seems likely that at least one other stood to form a square setting known as a four-poster or perhaps several others to make a true circle, alternatively the stones may have been part of a kerb or revetment around a vanished burial cairn.
 What remains today is an isosceles triangle of three rough boulders, the largest stone to the north leans out from the circle and would have stood 6 feet tall while the other two each stand 18 feet away to the west and east.
-These are slightly smaller, standing just under a metre and a half in height with the western stone appearing narrower than the more squat flat topped stone towards the east, all three show evidence of weathering.
+These are slightly smaller, standing just under five feet in height with the western stone appearing narrower than the more squat flat topped stone towards the east, all three show evidence of weathering.

-The stones stand on a gentle southeast slope of land to which they give their name - Standing Stones Rigg - but just over 100 metres away the land falls away more rapidly to the valley formed by Ramsdale Beck as it flows eastwards on its journey to the sea at Robin Hood's Bay.
+The stones stand on a gentle southeast slope of land to which they give their name - Standing Stones Rigg - but just over 100 yards away the land falls away more rapidly to the valley formed by Ramsdale Beck as it flows eastwards on its journey to the sea at Robin Hood's Bay.
 Futher to the southeast the raised plateau of Stoupe Brow is clearly visible and just beyond this is one of the richest concentrations of prehistoric carved rocks in North Yorkshire on Brow Moor and Howdale Moor.

-|On a spur of high ground this site has a superb view from Ramsdale out across Robin Hood's Bay|
+On a spur of high ground this site has a superb view from Ramsdale out across Robin Hood's Bay